personalrobotics/herb_description/README.md

 - `wam_standalone.urdf` - 7-DOF WAM with force/torque sensor and wrist
 - `wam_bh280_standalone.urdf` - model consisting of `bh280_standalone.urdf`
   attached to the wrist of `wam_standalone.urdf`

+## Notes on Visual Geometry

+Getting the collada .dae files to display properly in rviz and work in OpenRave takes some effort.
+Specifically:

+- When generating new meshes, make sure the correct schema is used.
+The second line of the file should read: \<COLLADA xmlns="http://www.collada.org/2005/11/COLLADASchema" version="1.4.0"\>
+- Depending on the software that is exporting the mesh, you must take care to ensure that the resulting file has the \<up_axis\>Y_UP\</up_axis\> tag.
+- The units should be in meters.

 ## LICENSE